lukasrgr/humidity_control/README.md

 | Backend | Python
 | Frontend | Typescript & HTML | Angular & Ionic
 | Hardware | C, C++ | Arduino |Esp8266

-TODO Web stuff
-TODO database
-The code for the ESP8266 was mostly written using C++ and the Arduino libraries.
-This greatly simplified the implementation.

-### Testing